firassBenNacib/EcoAuto_AWS_Terraform/README.md

 # EcoAuto AWS Terraform

 This is my terraform project that provisions a modular, cost-optimized, auto-scaled, and resilient AWS infrastructure.
-It is composed of multiple reusable Terraform modules for EC2 with Auto Scaling, RDS, S3 static hosting, CloudFront (frontend and backend distributions with Lambda@Edge), IAM roles, security groups, and CloudWatch automation for lifecycle and routing management.
+It is composed of multiple reusable Terraform modules for EC2 with Auto Scaling, RDS, S3 static hosting, CloudFront (frontend and backend distributions with Lambda@Edge), IAM roles, security groups, and CloudWatch automation for lifecycle and routing management using serverless Lambda functions.

 It does NOT include any application-specific code or business logic — it is designed to be plugged into a wide range of backend/frontend use cases.